ajlopez/AjGenesisNode-Sinatra/README.md

 ```
 ajgenesis sinatra:create demo
 cd demo
+npm install
 ```

 The AjGenesis `sinatra` module is installed automatically from `ajgenesisnode-sinatra`, if it is not already installed.

-The new directory has subdirectories:
+There is a subdirectory `ajgenesis` containing:

-- `models`: where the free model files reside.
+- `ajgenesis/models`: where the free model files reside
+- `ajgenesis/tasks`: tasks to run
+- `ajgenesis/templates`: templates to be used
-- `ajgenesis`: additional tasks and remplates for AjGenesis.
+- `ajgenesis/libs`: additional modules used by tasks
-- `site`: initial static files for a new web site.

 Add some entities and propeties: